hsrob/TrueVault.Net/README.md

 This library automatically handles Base64 conversion and serialization.
 You only need to pass an instance of Type `T` to save it to TrueVault. `T` can be any class with a parameterless constructor.

-A document can be created with or without the optional `schemaId` parameter.
-While this library (currently) does not support creating search Schemas, you can still create one yourself, then pass its ID into the appropriate overloaded `CreateDocument<T>` method.
+A document can be created with or without the optional `schemaId` parameter via the appropriate overloaded `CreateDocument<T>` method.

 ###Getting Document(s)